Clare Balding: Broadcasting career

 In October 2012, she appeared before an All Party Parliamentary Group on women's sport, with Katherine Grainger, Hope Powell and Tanni Grey-Thompson.
 "Women having freedom to play sport leads directly to women having political freedom", said Balding.
 In 2013, to mark the centenary of Emily Wilding Davison's fatal intervention in the 1913 Derby, Balding presented a documentary about Davison for Channel 4 called Secrets of the Suffragettes.
 Also in 2013, she presented a BBC documentary about the Queen called The Queen – a Passion for Horses.
 Other factual documentaries for the BBC have included Britain By Bike, Operation Wild, and Britain's Hidden Heritage.

 She serves as one of the presenters on BBC Sports Personality of the Year.
 Balding was the presenter of Good Morning Sunday on BBC Radio 2 from January 2013 to November 2017; leaving the show due to schedule changes which would not allow her to continue to present the programme and do other work.
 Balding also presented a Saturday night quiz show for BBC One called Britain's Brightest, which began in January 2013.
 She was a senior presenter on Channel 4 Racing, from 2013 to 2016, predominantly fronting coverage of major festivals such as Cheltenham and Royal Ascot.
 Since 2015, she has fronted Today at Wimbledon for the BBC.
-In 2023, Balding will be BBC's lead presenter for Wimbledon, replacing Sue Barker who retired in 2022.
+Balding became the BBC's lead presenter for Wimbledon in 2023, replacing Sue Barker who retired in 2022.

-Balding currently hosts her own sports chat show called The Clare Balding Show, which airs on BT Sport and BBC Two.
-Guests so far have included Lewis Hamilton, Tom Daley, Mike Tyson, Martina Navratilova, Frankie Dettori, Judy Murray and Ronnie O'Sullivan.
+Balding hosted her own sports chat show called The Clare Balding Show, which aired on BT Sport and BBC Two.
+Guests have included Lewis Hamilton, Tom Daley, Mike Tyson, Martina Navratilova, Frankie Dettori, Judy Murray and Ronnie O'Sullivan.
+The show last aired in 2016.

+In May 2025, Balding was announced as a contestant on the upcoming first series of The Celebrity Traitors.
+Balding was selected as a Faithful but was ultimately banished in the fourth epsiode.
+When asked to describe her time on the show in three words, Balding described it as "Immersive, unforgettable and intense."

 Writing

 Balding has written columns for The Sporting Life, Racing Post, Sunday Telegraph, The Evening Standard and Stylist and currently writes a regular weekly sports column for Waitrose Weekend.

 She signed a deal with Viking Press to write an autobiography entitled My Animals and Other Family, which was published in September 2012.
 My Animals and Other Family reached Number One in The Sunday Times Bestseller list and has been translated into Italian, Mandarin and Hungarian.
 Her second book, Walking Home: My Family and other Ramblings, was published in September 2014.
+Her first adult novel, Pastures New, was published in September 2025.